-- 17. The HPD again attempted to verify the evidence produced by the complainant.
-It checked the contract on lease at the displaced archives of the public electricity company in Beograd, Serbia, and the purchase contract at the dislocated archives of the Municipal Court of Ferizaj/Uroševac in Leskovac, Serbia.
-The verification reports concluded that the respective contracts were genuine, but no copy of the original contracts was attached to them. - 18.
+- 19. The HPD again attempted to verify the evidence produced by the complainant.
+It checked the contract on lease with the Public Housing Entity in Ferizaj/Uroševac.
+However, the latter could not locate the contract in its archives and one of its agents concluded that it was a forgery.
+The HPD also checked the purchase contract at the dislocated archives of the Municipal Court of Ferizaj/Uroševac in Leskovac, Serbia.
+The verification report from the displaced court concluded that the contract was genuine, based on the register of documents for the archive, but no copy of the contract was attached to it.
+The HPD then contacted the court again, and the president of the court confirmed that the original contract was not in their archives, since the original was located in the court archives in Ferizaj/Uroševac. - 20.
 The HPCC issued its decision on 11 December 2006, dismissing the complainant's request for reconsideration.
 Regarding the verification, the HPCC stated: